HJaliliani/flutter_web_view/README.md

 # Tech News APP developed by flutter_web_view
 Tech News developed by Flutter (Dart) it is a simple WebView that run on Android & iOS.

-*New changes: Migrated Main repo to AndroidX
+*New changes: Migrated both repos to AndroidX support library.

 *Repo contains 2 branch: